vinayakiyer64/fide-candidates-simulation/README.md

 ## Overview

+The simulator plays out the official qualification cycle **sequentially**:

+1. Each configured tournament runs with the players who actually participate.
+2. Elo is updated after every game, so later events use “live” ratings.
+3. Allocation rules (strict top-N, FIDE Circuit spillover, rating fallback) are applied immediately.
+4. Already-qualified players are removed from future events (or can skip with a probability).

-The simulation models four qualification paths to the Candidates Tournament:
+The four qualification paths are:
-- **Grand Swiss** (2 spots) - Swiss-system tournament
+- **Grand Swiss** – Swiss-system event (2 spots per slot)
-- **World Cup** (3 spots) - Knockout tournament
+- **World Cup** – Knockout event (3 spots per slot)
-- **FIDE Circuit** (2-3 spots) - Series of elite events with points
+- **FIDE Circuit** – Series of events with spillover logic (base 2, +1 if duplicates)
-- **Rating** (1+ spots) - Highest-rated non-qualified players
+- **Rating** – Highest-rated non-qualified players (fills the remainder)

-Each qualification path has specific allocation rules (e.g., strict top-N, spillover for duplicates).
-The simulation runs 500+ seasons to measure how often the "true" top 8 players qualify under different systems.
+Each season is simulated hundreds of times to measure fairness metrics such as the average Elo of qualifiers and the percentage of “true” top-8 players who qualify.

 ## Project Structure